 IPSEC (Internet Protocol Security Architecture) is nothing but an additional security layer for the TCP/IP protocol.
 It adds in 2 new information to the IP packet, namely “New IP header” and “IPSEC authentication user”.

 Now coming to the application of extranet.
-They are used widely but not restricted to below mentioned companies.
+They are used widely but not restricted to the below-mentioned companies.

-- Organizations which exchange a large volume of data through Electronic Data Interchange (EDI)
+- Organizations that exchange a large volume of data through Electronic Data Interchange (EDI)

 - Exclusively share only specific product catalogs with active wholesalers.